 It is also important to remember that the NAC in session is a simulation of a meeting of the Foreign Ministers of the NATO countries.
 That means that as Foreign Ministers you are afforded some latitude of action.
 However, from time to time you will need to consult with or act upon instructions from your Home Government.

-On the NAC you should be communicating with the other members of your delegation Remember, the delegates sitting on the committees are your experts in those areas and you may find it necessary to consult them on matters facing the NAC.
+On the NAC you should be communicating with the other members of your delegation.
+Remember, the delegates sitting on the committees are your experts in those areas and you may find it necessary to consult them on matters facing the NAC.
 It is suggested that the NAC representative meet with his/her delegation before the beginning of each session and during breaks in order to keep abreast of the current situation in each of the committees and to inform the delegation of the situation in the NAC.

 The Political Committee (PC)